-In response to the COVID-19 crisis, the County provided over \$4.5 million in funding from multiple sources to prevent homelessness in calendar year 2020.
-Recently, the County received an allocation of approximately \$17 million of Emergency Rental Assistance (ERA) funding and will utilize it to continue to operate a COVID-19 response Eviction Prevention Program (EPP).
-The program will also utilize State of Maryland ERA and CDBG-CV funds, as well as Entitlement CDBG-CV and County funds.
+In response to the COVID-19 crisis, the County provided over \$25 million in funding from multiple sources to prevent homelessness in calendar year 2021.
+Recently, the County received an additional allocation of approximately \$6 million of Emergency Rental Assistance (ERAP 1 & 2) funding from the State of Maryland and will continue to operate an Eviction Prevention Program (EPP) in Local Fiscal Year 2023.
+The County will continue to seek additional funding from other resources.
+The program will also continue to utilize entitlement CDBG-CV and County funds to support the program.
 The EPP provides temporary rental and utility assistance for eligible renters whose income has been impacted by the COVID-19 public health crisis.
 This emergency assistance is to prevent evictions and utility turn-off with the goal of the program being to keep families housed.
-It is estimated that in Local Fiscal Year 2022, the EPP will serve approximately 500 low to moderate income households.
+It is estimated that in Local Fiscal Year 2023, the EPP will serve approximately 600 low to moderate income households.

-The County has developed discharge plans and strategies, depending on the population being served, to prevent individuals being discharged from a publicly funded institution - such as foster care, hospitals, mental health programs, and/or jail - from becoming homeless.
+The County has developed discharge plans and strategies to prevent vulnerable individuals being discharged from a publicly funded institution - such as foster care, hospitals, mental health programs, and/or jail - from becoming homeless.
 DSS is responsible for implementing discharge planning for children in foster care.
 The goal of the County is to make sure every child has a permanent supportive connection before they age out of care.
-Although there are no publically funded hospitals or health care facilities in the County, the two privately funded hospitals work with DSS to help ensure individuals leaving these facilities are not released to homelessness.
-Both the Baltimore Washington Medical Center and the Anne Arundel Medical Center employ social workers to link patients to services prior to discharge.
-The inpatient hospital treatment team completes a needs assessment upon entry into the facility and develops a treatment plan addressing needs such as mental health, housing, substance abuse, job skills, and life skills.
+Although there are no publically funded hospitals or health care facilities in the County, the two privately funded hospitals work with DSS to help ensure individuals leaving these facilities are not released into homelessness.
+Both, Baltimore Washington Medical Center and Anne Arundel Medical Center employ social workers to link patients to services prior to discharge.
+The inpatient hospital treatment team completes a needs assessment upon entry into the facility and develops a treatment plan that addresses needs such as mental health, housing, substance abuse, job skills, and life skills.
 The Mental Health Agency also employs aftercare service workers who provide the local link between psychiatric hospitals, residential treatment facilities and community resources to ensure effective discharge planning.